DrThomasAger/smile/README.md

 ## Quick Start (Copy & Paste)

-Copy and paste this into your favourite AI now.
 ```(: Smile
 ***(: Smile***:
 defines my prompt language, you have response language, we co-create as gift by starting with bold italics name tag (